 There’s always a way to be unique in any media.
 Designing with the rope has me fascinated and also challenged.
 I kept looking at how I could make other shapes… A new tutorial for you; How to Sew a Purse with Rope!

-The main supplies for this is the rope (and basic sewing supplies with machine).
+The main supplies for this bag is the rope (and basic sewing supplies with sewing machine).
 There are many different ropes on the market, cotton, polyester and combination of.
-The key is to find one that will fit under your presser foot on the sewing machine as well as not be too floppy when done.
+The key is to find one that will fit under the presser foot of your machine (zig zag stitch capable) as well as not be too floppy when done.
 But there are no rules, try different ones.
-Usually the ones used for the bowls are cotton, about 1/4″, 3/16″ or like, but here I like the polyester since then it won’t stain as easily and can be washed.
+The rope I usually use for the bowls are cotton, about 1/4″, 3/16″ or like.
+Here I used the polyester rope.
+It won’t stain as easily and it can also be washed.
 I used the 3/16″ Polyester Solid Braid Rope (comes in 100′)and it fit/sewed nicely.
 But do shop around and there’s even the possibility to wrap your rope so the colour & design options are endless!
 This basic principle can be applied to any DIY rope bag.

 Figuring out the Size: